 A person is called a carrier if she or he carries a ‘hidden’ recessive gene.
-In a carrier the effect of an abnormal recessive gene is not seen and the individual appears normal.
+In a carrier the effect of an abnormal recessive gene is not seen and the individual appears clinically normal.

 A person who has both a dominant and a recessive gene (a carrier), is said to be heterozygous for that pair of genes.
 If both genes are the same (both genes are dominant or both recessive), the person is said to be homozygous for that pair of genes.
-Only if both genes are recessive will the recessive genes together control that function of the cells.
+Only if both genes are recessive do the recessive genes together control that function of the cells.
 They are able to do this as there is no dominant gene.
 Recessive genes may be normal (e.g. carry instructions for blue eyes) or abnormal (e.g. carry instructions for oculocutaneous albinism).
 If both recessive genes are abnormal, that function of the cell will also be abnormal.
 A clinically normal carrier has both a normal (dominant) and an abnormal (recessive) gene for that feature.

 A recessive gene on an autosome is called an autosomal recessive gene.

-- We all carry five to 10 abnormal recessive genes.
+- We all carry 5 to 10 abnormal recessive genes.
 As we are heterozygous for that gene (single copy), it generally has no effect on our health.
 Only if we are homozygous (double dose) for the same gene will we be clinically affected.

 1-17 How are autosomal recessive genes inherited?

-If both parents are carriers (i.e. they are heterozygous) for the same recessive gene, their children will have a 25% chance of inheriting the recessive gene from both mother and father (i.e. the child will be homozygous).
-Their children will also have a 50% chance of inheriting a recessive gene from only one parent to become a carrier (i.e. heterozygous).
+If both parents are carriers (i.e. they are heterozygous) for the same recessive gene, their children will have a 25 percent chance of inheriting the recessive gene from both mother and father (i.e. the child will be homozygous).
+Their children will also have a 50 percent chance of inheriting a recessive gene from only one parent to become a carrier (i.e. heterozygous).
 Getting the same recessive gene from both parents is commoner if the parents are closely related, e.g. siblings, cousins or an uncle and a niece (intermarriage or a consanguineous relationship), as they may inherit the same recessive gene from a common ancestor (e.g. grandparent).